shriya22/first_version_indproj/finalversion.md

 **Approach for the final version**:
 * I have removed the plot that shows violations throughout the month as it does not have any specific trend or pattern, and showing this to the mayor would be of no use.
 * Therefore I have renamed the plot that just focuses on the day of week.
-* The reference line has been modified to show the whole band for minimum and maximim violations occuring.
+* The reference line has been modified to show the whole band for the minimum and maximim violations occuring.

 **Final analysis**:
 * Violations happen the least during Saturday and Sunday.
 Monday through Friday are all higher compared to the minimun.
 Highest is on Friday.
+Speed violations are increasing from Monday through Friday.
 * Therefore to get a more general understanding, I have created a plot which shows the percentage of violations during weekdays and weekends.
 Weekends do not have a lot of violations as it is just around 30% while weekdays are 70% of the total violations ever happening.
 A possible explaination coud be that people probably violate the rules because they are running late to work or have a busy schedule.
 But during the weekend there people are in no rush, hence the violations could be lesser.

 ## 3rd visual:
-Using the poilce district information to identify districts of high violations.
+Using the poilce stations information to identify police districts having many speed violations.

 ### *First Version*
 ![image](indproj/Picture31.png)